-The Nursery and Reception classes make up the Early Years Foundation Stage.
+The Nursery and Reception classes make up the Early Years Foundation Stage (EYFS).

-The EYFS is based around four themes.
+The EYFS is based around four guiding principles.
 These are;

-A Unique Child - Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured.
+- every child is a unique child, who is constantly learning and can be resilient, capable and self assured

 Our curriculum is also split into Characteristics of Effective Learning and Areas of Learning and Development, which are all interconnected.